torickjdavis/koats/README.md

 # koats

-A sample Koa application with TypeScript.
+An initial Koa application with TypeScript.

 Demonstrates using `swc`, and even porting Express-like middleware with `koa-connect`.
 Has additionally utilities such as `husky`, `eslint`, `prettier`.